 How do I join?

-Click HERE to fill out our online membership application and then join us in August (date and time TBD) for our Annual Recruitment at the Corpus Christi Church, Event and Meeting Facility, 307 Beach Drive, Destin, FL 32541 (Location subject to change)
+Click HERE to fill out our online membership application and then join us in August or January for our Fall or Spring Recruitment at the Destin Library, 150 Sibert Ave, Destin, FL 32541 (Location subject to change).

 What are the benefits of membership?